souliss/souliss.github.io/_posts/media/2015-07-21-how-to-load-a-sketch-on-ESP.md

   creditlink: http://www.esp8266.com/
 ---

-# How to Load a Sketch on ESP Module

 This tutorial shows how to load custom code on the ESP8266 and relevant breakout modules, like ESP-01 or ESP-12, this is based on the porting of Arduino cores for the ESP8266 microcontroller.

 We focus on ESP-12, but this tutorial applies for all breakout modules based on ESP8266, you just need to cross check the pin assignment on the PCB, to start you need: